apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/pathcapabilities.md

 Individual filesystems MAY offer their own set of capabilities which can be probed for.
-These MUST begin with `fs.` + the filesystem schema + `.capability`.
+These MUST begin with `fs.` + the filesystem scheme + `.capability`.
 For example `fs.s3a.capability.select.sql`;

 ### `boolean hasPathCapability(path, capability)`